(Book 1: Lights, Captura, Action)

 ‘This is how he built the Captura?’

 ‘Yes, well, a prototype of it anyway.
-The first-ever Captura dealt with only lights and shadows, reproducing them as pure black-and-white images.
+The first model captured only lights and shadows, reproducing them as pure black-and-white images.
 Imagine black silhouettes against a white canvas.
 It was rather simple.
 What’s more?
-Although it required twenty minutes of light-exposure to function, the material that he used for the plates retained the copies for merely five minutes!
+Although it required twenty minutes of light-exposure to function, the material he used for the plates retained the copies for merely five minutes!

 ‘From what I’ve read, even this first model produced patches similar to the ones you noticed today.
-But Dr. Raman explained them away as a consequence of minor faults in the equipment.
-He predicted, the anomalies would be gone once higher-grade materials were used.’
+Dr. Raman explained them away as a consequence of minor faults in the equipment.
+He predicted that the anomalies would be gone once higher-grade materials were used.’

 ‘So, either he was wrong,’ Ravi thought aloud, ‘or the device we saw was an early prototype, correct?’

-Ravi gulped.
+Ravi swallowed.
 ‘What in the world are they?’

-‘At last, he concluded that since the equipment was behaving as it should, the blotches being captured probably exist around us but are beyond the human-eye’s ability to detect; at least, under normal conditions.’
+‘At last, he concluded that since the equipment was behaving as it should, the blotches being captured actually exist around us, but they are beyond the human-eye’s ability to detect, at least under normal conditions.’

 A chill ran down Ravi’s spine.
 He recalled stories about “art-monsters” that had terrified him as a child.